-A federal judge ruled today that Revere's policy on car towing - to notify the car's owner but not any companies that might have financed it - is unconstitutional and so it owes Honda the full value of a car the city had towed then let a private tow company sell without first notifying the car maker's financing wing.
+A federal judge ruled today that Revere's policy on car towing - to notify the car's owner but not any companies that might have financed it -and the state law the policy relies on, is unconstitutional and so it owes Honda the full value of a car the city had towed then let a private tow company sell without first notifying the car maker's financing wing.

 At issue was a 2016 Civic that Revere Police seized and had towed to police headquarters in December, 2016 as part of an investigation into stolen property and credit-card misuse - almost two months after a New York woman had bought the car with financing from Honda.
 Police had a local tow company take the car and store it after the investigation.
 Eventually, the company notified the owner she had to pay for storage or it would sell the car; when she didn't respond, that's what the company did, earning $15,000 on July 30, 2017.